NOTE!! Keep TIPS of your handlebars out of door zones!

 Practice YELLING in other situations as well so you won't be inhibited or hesitate when you need it most.
 Don't be embarrassed.
 Shouting is an all purpose exceptionally powerful way to protect yourself from careless, inattentive drivers and pedestrians who might well not have noticed you or cared otherwise.
 Other favorites but less urgent: Coming through!
 On your right/left!

 Bells & horns?
 Not so much.
-They are quieter, less likely to be heard or heeded, slower and too ambiguous.
+They are quieter, less likely to be heard amid traffic, or heeded.
+They are slow to be sounded, are ambiguous, and may lack 'edge' or urgent alarm.
+Not so a loud, pitched scream!!!
 You need your fingers or hand on your brakes levers or handlebars to slow and control your course, not busy with the horn or bell.
 Sometimes they don't function right and you have to try again.
 The further ahead the risk, the less likely it will be heard and precious time is lost.
 You can yell, brake and steer at the same time.

 Maintain a steady, predictable course in the safe zone: Do not weave in and out of open parking spaces as you are less likely to be seen either by on-coming traffic behind nor by drivers or passengers preparing to exit from vehicles ahead.
 Similarly, use extra caution when turning onto a street with parked cars.
 Clear the first vehicle's door zone as you merge into the safe zone - the door could be already open, your line of sight - or the drivers -- blocked or obscured and you come around unexpectedly.